Get in touch

 • Do you have experience working with children who have complex medical conditions?

-Yes, with have worked in various settings including one of the largest CA birthing hospital's NICU and High Risk Infant Follow Up Clinic, and outpatient pediatrics.
+Yes, Dr. Hazel Legaspi has worked in various settings including one of the largest CA birthing hospital's NICU and High Risk Infant Follow Up Clinic, and outpatient pediatrics.

 Extreme prematurity